svm-suite/svm-suite.github.io/README.md

 To achieve modularity of a router, we may also start other router SVMs from the root one, stacking them in the hierarchical structure.
 Such modularity may be proven to be useful in more complicated systems where we may want to isolate passing messages of the same sort.

+To start a new router, we may write:

+    ...
+    (
+        DIRECT
+        (LISTEN (SOURCE start) (DATA this))
+        (
+            INVOKE
+            (TARGET start)
+            (
+                DATA
+                (
+                    SERVICE
+                    (TYPE router.svm)
+                    (NAME rt1)
+                    (PARAMS (file "rt1.svm"))
+                )
+            )
+        )
+    )
+    ...

+Using this code, we start a router coded in file `rt1.svm`.

 In a direction of modularity, we introduce two more built-in services, source `input` and target `output`.
 Using them, we make *router.svm* comply with essential service input/output definition, and we are finally able to pass messages between different routers from a root node router, thus making use of their modularity.

 ### 1.4 conclusion

 In this section, we presented a simple router SVM for directing messages between other SVMs.
-Being a glue element, *router.svm* takes a central space among all the SVMs in *SVM Suite*.
-Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *console.svm*, *compute-stateful.svm* and *compute-stateless.svm* to perform different tasks of the interest.
+Being a SVMs glue element, *router.svm* takes a central role among all the SVMs in *SVM Suite*.
+Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *console.svm*, *compute-stateful.svm* and *compute-stateless.svm* to perform different tasks of interest.

 ## 2. console.svm

-*console.svm* is planned to be a simple service virtual machine providing textual console input/output.
+*console.svm* is a simple service virtual machine providing textual console input/output.
+It consists of a text box with a prompt where the user inputs text.
+On input, after pressing the <enter> key, an `input` message with relevant data is emitted.
+Output to the console is managed by sending an `output` message with relevant data from the parent router.
+To see initial examples of using consoles, please refer to the [router.svm](#1-router-svm) section.

+When a console service is running, it is possible to change its prompt label like in the following example:

+    ...
+    (
+        DIRECT
+        (LISTEN (SOURCE start) (DATA rt1))
+        (
+            INVOKE
+            (TARGET rt1)
+            (DATA (prompt "user>"))
+        )
+    )
+    ...

+This code sets the prompt of the console to `user>` label when the console service starts.

 ## 3. stateful.svm